Active control of electromagnetically induced transparency analogue in all-dielectric metamaterials loaded with graphene: Simulation results and discussions

 \section{Simulation results and discussions}

 We first investigate the EIT resonance in the all-dielectric metamaterials without the presence of graphene.
-Fig. \ref{fig:3} shows the simulated transmission and absorption spectra, we can see a sharp transparency window arising within a broad stop band at 1431 nm, exhibiting a typical EIT resonance behavior.
+Figure. \ref{fig3} (a) shows the simulated transmission and absorption spectra, we can see a sharp transparency window arising within a broad stop band at 1432 nm, exhibiting a typical EIT resonance behavior.
 The transmission amplitude is as high as 0.96.
-The corresponding Q factor can be calculated with the ratio of resonance wavelength of maximum transmission at the EIT window to the full width at half maximum of the resonance as $Q=\lambda_{\text{res}}/\Delta\lambda$, with a value of 223, which is much higher than that in the conventional metal metamaterials.
-The incident light is firstly coupled into the vertical nanobar which serves as the bright resonator, and then the antisymmetric current oscillations are excited in the two parallel nanobars acting as a dark antenna via near field coupling with the vertical nanobar.
-Due to the close proximity, the destructive interference between these two excitation pathways conversely suppresses the radiation of the bright mode oscillation, leading to the EIT resonance.
-Note that the imaginary refractive indices of the dielectric materials, i.e., silicon and silica, are negligible in the concerned wavelength regime, the absorption loss in the all-metamaterials is also eliminated.
-Therefore, the EIT analogue with a high Q factor is demonstrated and the incident light is trapped in the near field.
+The corresponding Q factor can be calculated with the ratio of resonance wavelength of maximum transmission at the EIT window to the full width at half maximum of the resonance as $Q=\lambda_{\rm{res}}/\Delta\lambda$, with a value of 223, which is much higher than that in the conventional metal metamaterials.
+In the strucute, the incident light is firstly coupled into the vertical nanobar which serves as the bright resonator, and then the antisymmetric current oscillations are excited in the two parallel nanobars acting as a dark antenna via near field coupling with the vertical nanobar.
+Due to the close proximity, the destructive interference between these two excitation pathways conversely suppresses the radiation of the bright mode oscillation, leading to the EIT resonance with the confined electric field distributions in Figure. \ref{fig3} (b).
+The far-field scattered powers for different multipoles are calculated in a Cartesian coordinate system, as shown in Figure. \ref{fig3} (c).
+In the vicinity of the resonance wavelength, the excitation of electric diople is greatly suppressed while the magnetic dipole becomes a dominant contributor to the resonance response, which provides a clear picture of the EIT resonance formation.
+In addition, note that the imaginary refractive indices of the dielectric materials, i.e., silicon and silica, are negligible in the concerned wavelength regime, the absorption loss in the all-metamaterials is also eliminated.
+Therefore, the EIT analogue with a high Q factor is demonstrated and the incident light is strongly trapped in the near field.